Fed eases bank merger rules by lifting size threshold for review

 But some reviews can take even longer, such the one for M&T Bank Corp's acquisition of Hudson City Bancorp Inc, which took more than three years.
 It was the longest delay ever for a U.S. bank deal valued at more than $1 billion.

 But there have been relatively few bank mergers since the crisis, with several deals called off because of a failure to obtain regulatory approval.
 Among them were New York Community Bancorp Inc's bid for Astoria Financial and Investors Bancorp Inc's bid for The Bank of Princeton.
-(Reporting by Olivia Oran in New York; Editing by Richard Chang)
+(Additional reporting by Patrick Rucker in Washington)